bureau14/qdb-api-nodejs/README.md

 ## Tags

 [quasardb](https://www.quasardb.net/) is advanced key-value store with a powerful tagging feature.
-Tag enables you to find entries immediately by an arbitrary key.
+Tags lookup are fast, scalable and reliable.

 Any entry can be tagged, including tags.